disalazar/stellarstay-hotels-system/README.md

 ---

+## Data Integrity and Concurrency Control

+To guarantee data integrity and avoid race conditions in the reservation process, the following strategy is applied:

+- The `@Transactional(isolation = Isolation.READ_COMMITTED)` annotation ensures that each reservation operation only sees committed data, reducing unnecessary locking and improving performance compared to stricter isolation levels.
+- The query for overlapping reservations uses a pessimistic lock (`@Lock(LockModeType.PESSIMISTIC_WRITE)`), which locks the relevant reservation rows for the selected room and date range during the transaction.
+- This means that if two users try to reserve the same room for overlapping dates at the same time, only one transaction will proceed; the other will wait and, upon retrying, will see that the room is no longer available.
+- The lock is held on the reservation records until the transaction completes (commit or rollback), ensuring that no overbooking or double booking can occur.

+This approach is very effective for guaranteeing integrity in critical operations such as hotel reservations, inventory management, or financial transfers, where concurrent modifications must be strictly controlled.

+---

 ## Project Structure (Package Distribution)

 The following diagram shows the actual package and class distribution for the StellarStay Hotels System, reflecting both `adapters/in` and `adapters/out` as in your project: